EugSh1/CashFlow/readme.md

 5. **Collaboration**
     - Accept wallet invites and work together with others.

+### Running the Demo

+To quickly get a demo of the application up and running, you can use the provided npm scripts.

+**Prerequisites:**

+-   You must have Docker installed.

+**Commands:**

+-   To start the demo environment:

+    ```bash
+    pnpm run demo:start
+    ```

+    This will build and start the necessary services in detached mode.

+-   To stop the demo environment:
+    ```bash
+    pnpm run demo:stop
+    ```
+    This will stop the running containers.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.